by Angelica Hill (UK), Resident Press Corps

 Director Rick Goldsmith, as he talked about the moment he came up with the unforgettable title to his 2009 Oscar nominated documentary, spoke of the need for a great title for something great.
 It is, as he pointed out, “a golden title” (at least in its abridged form).
 I-House residents were lucky enough to have had the opportunity to see The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers on January 25, followed by a conversation with Goldsmith moderated by New York Times reporter and Columbia alumni, Charles Bagli.

 The story of the Pentagon Papers is back in public conscientious, thanks to another Oscar movie director, (whose choice of title is punchier, but less evocative).
 The Most Dangerous Man shadows Daniel Ellsberg, the former military analyst, who leaked 7,000 pages of top-secret government documents to the press in 1971, hastening the end of the Vietnam War.
 Goldsmith, with co-producer and co-director Judith Ehrlich, decided to make the film after reading Ellsberg’s book Secrets.
-It was a leak that foreshadoweddecided to make the film after reading Ellsberg’s book Secrets.
-It was a leak that foreshadowed, Wikileaks, Chelsea Manning, and Edward Snowdon – undermining the trust between the American people and their government.
-Snowdon apparently watched the film before becoming a whistleblower (or traitor, the taxonomy depending upon political perspective).
+It was a leak that foreshadowed Wikileaks, Chelsea Manning, and Edward Snowden – undermining the trust between the American people and their government.
+Snowden apparently watched the film before becoming a whistleblower (or traitor, the taxonomy depending upon political perspective).

 This was an opportunity to be educated as well as entertained.
 Felipe Botelho Tavares, a Fulbright Visiting Scholar at Columbia’s Institute of Latin American Studies, explained why he had attended: “First, the title: it’s quite appealing.
 As I don’t have a previous knowledge about what exactly happened within the US government, I was curious to watch the movie and understand better the context.”
 Cuban Harold Cardenas Lema, studying for his Masters in International Affairs, was “very interested in this story because I’m a political activist in my country and a researcher in relations with the US.
 The domestic politics of the Pentagon and the role of the media in the US are very interesting.”
 Similarly, Debbie Alexander was “interested in going to this screening to learn more about the Vietnam War as it was an atrocity.”
 Alexander spoke of looking forward to seeing a documentary on a man, Daniel Ellsberg, “whose moral courage made history.”
 Others, such as French filmmaker Veronique Bernard, a teacher at Hunter College, were just as interested in the technique.